-Chart 127 Structure of net inflows from transactions with units (left) and ownership structure of units (right)

-Most of the net assets of investment funds (99%) are owned by domestic entities, mostly individuals, followed by non-financial legal entities and non-banking financial institutions.
+Structure of net inflows from transactions with units (left) and ownership structure of units (right) in millions of denars and in % mostly individuals, followed by non-financial legal entities and non-banking financial institutions.
 In 2022, investment funds, net200, registered net inflows from domestic and foreign individuals, while domestic non-financial legal entities and non-banking financial institutions reported net outflows.
 Other types of entities reported insignificant net sales of units in 2022.
 Such movements did not cause significant change in the ownership structure of the units in the investment funds.
 On an aggregate basis, the investments of certain types of domestic investors in funds are quite small, compared to the total assets at their disposal201.